mltony/nvda-word-nav/README.md

 - At this time WordNav doesn't modify `Control+Shift+LeftArrow/RightArrow` gestures to select words, since implementation of such commands are significantly more complicated.
 - If you would like to use virtual desktops feature of Windows 10, please remember to disable Control+Windows+Arrows keyboard shortcuts either in WordNav Settings panel, or in NVDA Input gestures dialog.
-- WordNav doesn't work reliably in VSCode, since due to its internal optimizations, VSCode presents only a few lines of file contents at a time, that change dynamically, and this occasionally interferes with WordNav algorithm.

 ##  Downloads